 Society has long associated Christmas with this classic color combo.
 We’ve accepted green and red as the most festive way to decorate cookies and homes, as long as you don’t go overboard.
 Yet we do so without any inkling of doubt.
-Sure, red and green make a lovely pair, but how did they become the official colors of Christmas?
-These are the 18 holiday decorating mistakes you didn’t know you were making.
+Sure, red and green make a lovely pair, but here’s a Christmas trivia question for you: how did they become the official colors of Christmas?
+Find out the 18 holiday decorating mistakes you didn’t know you were making.

 It actually started centuries ago, when the colors were used to commemorate a different holiday.
 Ancient Celtic peoples revered red- and green-colored holly plants for being evergreen and believed holly was meant to keep Earth beautiful during the dead of winter.
-So when they and other cultures celebrated the winter solstice, they decorated their homes with holly to bring protection and good luck to their families in the coming year.
-Here are 9 surprising facts about the winter solstice.
+So when they and other cultures celebrated the winter solstice, they decorated their homes with holly to bring protection and good luck to their families in the coming year, just one of the facts about the winter solstice you never knew.

 Despite these meaningful religious traditions, there’s one person we should thank for confirming red and green as Christmas colors: Haddon Sundblom.
 Never heard of him?
 He’s the guy that Coca-Cola hired to draw a Santa Claus for the company’s ads.